cesaregarza/SplatTop/helm/splattop/README.md

 ```

 The local overrides disable SplatNLP (to avoid large model downloads), switch all
-images to the locally built tags, and recreate the legacy `fast-api-app-service`
+images to the locally built tags, enable the bundled `ingress-nginx` controller,
-and `redis` service names so the containers can reach each other without changing
+and recreate the legacy `fast-api-app-service` and `redis` service names so the
-their baked-in configuration.
+containers can reach each other without changing their baked-in configuration.

 ### Production Installation